Gut Health

 To support your gut and encourage a healthy bacterial balance in both the small and large intestines, one of your greatest allies can be probiotics.
 But there’s a problem…

-But avoiding probiotics altogether solves nothing – Both Lyme disease and SIBO call for a probiotic boost for complete healing.
+But avoiding probiotics altogether solves nothing; both Lyme disease and SIBO call for probiotic support to fully address the problem.
 The trick is to use the right probiotics…

-- It can’t go to work in the small intestine
+1. It can’t go to work in the small intestine.

-- It must survive stomach acid and digestive enzymes to reach the gut intact and alive
+2. It must survive stomach acid and digestive enzymes to reach the gut intact and alive.

-- It has to kill off pathogens in the large intestine (basically killing the competition)
+3. It has to kill off pathogens in the large intestine.

-- It must support and encourage many different types of beneficial bacteria to flourish
+4. It must support and encourage many different types of beneficial bacteria to flourish.

 There’s only one type of probiotic that meets all of those qualifications:

 Spore probiotics have tough protective shells that allow them to stay alive in harsh environments.
-They can stand extreme temperatures, and easily survive digestion to make it all the way to your gut alive and ready to go to work.
+Unlike other probiotics, they can withstand extreme temperatures and easily survive digestion to make it all the way to your gut alive and ready to go to work.

-When they reach your large intestine, spore probiotics shed their endospore shells and begin their trek – Travelling from the top of your large intestines to the bottom, they wiping out bad bacteria, and plant and encourage your beneficial bacteria to thrive.
+When they reach your large intestine, spore probiotics shed their endospore shells and begin their trek—traveling from the top of your large intestines to the bottom, wiping out bad bacteria, and encourage your beneficial bacteria to thrive along the way.
 This helps to support a healthy balance in your gut microbiome.

-And a healthy gut microbiome can help restore balance to your immune system, which can help you tackle health challenges head on...
+And a healthy gut microbiome can help bring balance to your immune system as well, so you can tackle health challenges head on...

-Just Thrive spore probiotics help keep your gut microbiome in healthy balance.
-Just Thrive contains four clinically studied strains of spore probiotics that support healthy immune system function and a healthy inflammatory response.
+Just Thrive Probiotic helps keep your gut microbiome in healthy balance.
+This powerful supplement contains four clinically studied strains of spore probiotics that support healthy immune function and a healthy inflammatory response.

 The four spore probiotics in Just Thrive include: